 Estimated Value (PSA 8): $300,000

-One of the hobby’s most coveted early baking card issues, this Ty Cobb card is from the rare D304 General Baking Co. series.
-The cards were issued from between 1911 to 1914 with loaves of bread and are often referred to as the “Brunner’s Bread” collection.
+This Ty Cobb card is one of the hobby’s most coveted early baking card issues from the rare D304 General Baking Co. series.
+The cards were issued between 1911 to 1914 with loaves of bread and are often referred to as the “Brunner’s Bread” collection.

 The Cobb card is just a thing of beauty, with its striking colors and a near smile from Cobb, a rarity from the hard-edged ballplayer.

-These cards are quite scarce, as many never made it past the dinner table.
-There is one known PSA 8 graded version of the card, which was last sold for $94K back in 2010.
-It would likely get multiple six figures offers in today’s market.
+These cards are scarce; many never made it past the dinner table.
+There is one known PSA 8-graded version of the card, which was last sold for $94K back in 2010.
+It would likely get multiple six-figure offers in today’s market.

 29. 1910 Old Mill T210 - Joe Jackson